lwsjs/local-web-server/README.md

 * Configurable access log
 * Route blacklisting and more

+Local-web-server is a distribution of [lws](https://github.com/lwsjs/lws) bundled with a "starter pack" of useful middleware.

 ## Synopsis

 This package installs the `ws` command-line tool (take a look at the [usage guide](https://github.com/lwsjs/local-web-server/wiki/CLI-usage)).